Tunggu-Bang-Belum-Siap/imphnen-hackaton/README.md

 # Flow chapter 1 is completed

-✅ create a basic database \n
+✅ create a basic database

 ✅ create a basic frontend with next js library

 Folder directory